 - “Who do you say I am?”
 Jesus to His disciples in Matthew 16

 - “Peter, do you love me?”
 John 21

 Why does the only One with all the answers ask questions?
 Why doesn’t He just show up and tell us answers instead of ask questions?

 I’m sure there are other reasons, but one reason of the main reasons is discovery.
 Discovery is important because it leads to ownership.
-If someone tells me a truth, I may remember or value it but if I somehow find, uncover and discover it like a hidden treasure it has a much greater value and impact than giving information in a lecture.
+If someone tells me a truth, I may remember or value it.
+However, if I somehow find, uncover and discover it like a hidden treasure, it has a much greater value and impact than receiving information in a lecture.
 I found it like an Easter egg and a light bulb goes off because it was something I discovered!

 Why ask Job where he was instead of just tell him that he was no where to be found?
 Why would Jesus ask the disciples who they say He is instead of just tell them He was the Messiah?
-Because the more important need in the moment was not what God said, but what they believed.
+It is because the most important need in the moment was not what God said, but what they believed.
 John 16 says that one of the things the Holy Spirit does is to lead us to the truth.
 He doesn’t tell us, or inject us with it, He leads us to it so we can choose it or reject it.